If it’s truly authentic Caribbean food you’re after, these Leeds restaurants have got you covered.

-Turtle Bay is the most famous Caribbean restaurant in Leeds and it’s the perfect place for fuss-free soul food.
+Turtle Bay is the most famous and most central Caribbean restaurant in Leeds and it’s the perfect place for fuss-free soul food.
 Jerk chicken, baby-back ribs and curried goat are all on the menu.
 But you can also enjoy a modern twist on classic combinations.
 Take the curry goat hash for example.
 It brings together succulent pieces of meat, fried potato, pink onion and fried eggs.
-It’s easy to pog-out on the main event, but leave room for dessert and you’ll be treated to a deliciously sticky ginger pudding.
+It’s easy to pog out on the main event, but leave room for dessert and you’ll be treated to a delicious banana toffee cheesecake.

 Scotchie’s has been a Harehills staple since 2013 and with food this good, it’s no wonder.
 Folk come from all over Leeds for just a sniff of their jerk chicken, and it tastes even better than it smells.
 You’ll find all the classics on the menu, with everything from ackee and saltfish to jerk salmon, fried chicken wings and pepper steak, but don’t pass up the opportunity to try their heaving patties, made fresh each day.
 Still got room?
 Treat yourself to a slice of homemade banana cake with lashings of custard.

 Scotchie’s, 333 Roundhay Road, Harehills, Leeds, West Yorkshire, LS8 4HT.